MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/export-destinations.md

 If you’ve already created any destinations, you'll see them listed in a table on the **Export destinations** page.
 This table has three columns:

 - **Display name**: The name you entered when creating the destination.
 - **Type**: The destination type you set when creating the destination.
-Currently supports:
-  - Azure Blob storage
-  - Dynamics 365 Sales
 - **Created**: The date you created the destination.

 ## Remove an Export destination